Resource-Efficient Quantum Simulation of Lattice Gauge Theories in Arbitrary Dimensions: Solving for Gauss' Law and Fermion Elimination: Background

 While we demonstrated it for $\mathbb{Z}_2$, this way of integrating the gauge field out is valid for arbitrary gauge groups in $d=1$ \cite{hamer_lattice_1979,banuls_efficient_2017,sala_variational_2018,zohar_removing_2019}, and can be used for quantum simulation \cite{martinez_real-time_2016,atas_su_2021}.
-The drawbacks of the method are that it is restricted to $d=1$ and that it introduces nonlocality and a Trotter step run-time depending on $L$.
-Non-locality can arise in different ways, for example for Lie groups - see, e.g. \cite{martinez_real-time_2016}, where the transformed electric Hamiltonian includes only two-body terms, but arbitrarily far; in that case, a successful experimental realization was possible using the long-range interactions of the simulating platform used (trapped ions).
+This method's drawbacks are that it is restricted to $d=1$, introduces non-locality and its Trotter step run-time depends on $L$. non-locality can arise in different ways, for example for Lie groups - see, e.g. \cite{martinez_real-time_2016}, where the transformed electric Hamiltonian includes only two-body terms, but arbitrarily far; in that case, a successful experimental realization was possible using the long-range interactions of the simulating platform used (trapped ions).